 The Patriots rush the passer well right now, but two of their top three edge defenders, Jabaal Sheard and Rob Ninkovich, will be free agents in March 2017.
 Here's a pass-rusher who could start in his second season if both players move on.

 Rd.
 3, Pk.
 32

 Considering the poor pass protection Tom Brady has endured this season, Bill Belichick may want to spend an early selection on a blocker.

-The Patriots are winning, but I think the weakness at corner is going to be exposed more as the season progresses.
+The Patriots are winning, but I think a weakness at corner could be exposed more as the season progresses.
 Plus, New England has never been shy about drafting defensive backs early.

 Yes the Patriots can win while throwing 85% of their passes to just 2 guys (exaggeration, but you get my point), but with high volumes of targets comes high potential for injuries.
 Deep down, Tom Brady still misses the days of having both Randy Moss and Wes Welker.
 Higgins isn't that caliber of receiver, nor should that necessarily be expected of him; however, having more than 2 receivers to rely on when it's time to throw the ball allows for the defense to concentrate on someone other than Gronkowski or Edelman.